Code-Institute-Submissions/CI-MS1-Mobile-App-Product-Page/README.md

 1. Downloaded the project from GitHub:
     1.1 Opening the repository on GitHub
     1.2 Clicking the button "Clone or download" > download ZIP
-    1.3 Unpacked the ZIP-File
+    1.3 Unpacking the ZIP-File

 2. Uploaded the project to the host
     2.1 Opening the host's server in Cyberduck (cyberduck.io)
-    2.2 Creating a new folder on the root directory (basicday) and draged all the files from the downloaded ZIP-file
+    2.2 Creating a new folder on the root directory (basicday) and dragged all the files from the downloaded ZIP-file

 ***
 ## Challenges